kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/init.md

 <h1>Warning</h1>

-The `clusterctl.cluster.x-k8s.io` labels, the `cluster.x-k8s.io/provider` labels and the `Provider` objects MUST NOT altered.
+The `clusterctl.cluster.x-k8s.io` labels, the `cluster.x-k8s.io/provider` labels and the `Provider` objects MUST NOT be altered.
 If this happens, there are no guarantees about the proper functioning of `clusterctl`.

 </aside>